Earl Thelander — A Nation’s First

 My sister Kim and her husband Jon jumped at the opportunity to move out to the quiet country home, and while my brother-in-law worked side-by-side with Earl putting new vinyl siding on the home, Mom and my sister wallpapered inside and redid floors.

-Every Sunday, in an attempt to “keep tradition going,” numerous family members would trek back out to the farm for “Sunday dinner” at 1 p.m.
-Kim even learned how to perfect Grandma Archer’s family-favorite recipe we’d all come to expect for Sunday dinner: homemade chicken and noodles.
-And just like Grandma and Grandpa had always done, Kim and Jon raised their own chickens.
+Every Sunday, in an attempt to “keep the tradition going,” numerous family members trekked back out to the farm at 1 p.m. for “Sunday dinner.”
+Kim even learned how to perfect Grandma Archer’s family-favorite recipe we’d all come to expect: homemade chicken and noodles.
+And, just like Grandma and Grandpa, Kim and Jon raised their own chickens.

-During the summer, 2007, Kim and Jon moved their family back to town.
+During the summer of 2007, Kim and Jon moved their family back to town.
 They had kids involved in after-school sports and other activities, and the kids — who’d lived “in town” all their lives but weren’t yet old enough to drive — missed the freedom they’d had visiting with friends.

 Mom and Earl never missed a beat.
 They kept working to improve the home, and Kim and Jon even went out to help as they readied the home for yet a new family.